Wehmeyer100/CoI.Mod.Better/README.md

     "DisableVoidCrusher": false,                => Disables the Void Crusher, Only for new game!!!

     "DisableCheats": false,                     => Disables the Cheats, Only for new game!!!

+    "DisableVoidProducer": false,               => Disables VoidProducer, Only for new game!!!

+    "DisableDieselGeneators": false,            => Disables DieselGeneators, Only for new game!!!

     "BeaconRefugeesMin": 1,